Mastercard-Gateway/simplify-opencart-module/README.md

 ## Compatibility
 Versions v1.0.0 to v1.0.4 of this module are compatible with OpenCart versions up to 1.5.6.4.

-Version v1.0.5 is compatible with OpenCart 2.0 (tested with v2.0.1.1)
+Versions v1.0.5 and up is compatible with OpenCart 2.0 (tested with v2.0.1.1)

+Version v1.0.6 Adds Hosted Payments mode.

 ## Installation
 1. Make a backup of your site before applying new mods etc.